 As illustrated above, there are mainly two bad spots that you want to avoid.
 The first one happens when you reduce your spindle speed too much relative to the feed rate.
 Doing so, you’re forcing the flutes of your end mill to cut off too much material, which can lead to unwanted vibration or worse, a broken tool.

 On the other side of the graphic, if you reduce the feed rate too much relative to spindle speed, the flutes of your end mill will start rubbing the material instead of cutting nice chips.
 This action will make your tool overheat, and thus soften.
 Its sharp edges will become dull and if you keep cutting with dull edges and you will start to see a very deteriorated surface finish on your material.

 A good rule of thumb is to always remember that you need to make chips, not dust.

-Ok, but how do we find the sweet spots for any given material?
+The question is now: how do we find the sweet spots for any given material?

 What does Chip Load mean?

 The parameter that links these concepts and that is widely used as a standard metric to determine optimal feeds & speeds is called chip load.

 Chip load, also called “feed per tooth”, is the thickness of material that is fed into each cutting edge as it moves through the work material.

 Chip load is expressed in mm/tooth and can be found using the following equation: